How much should I spend on groceries to stay on budget?

 How much should I spend on groceries?

 Having an idea of what your typical monthly grocery bill is can help you take action to make changes in how much you spend.
-You don’t have to completely eliminate your favorite things from your budget — cut back on other line items such as eating out or entertainment instead.
+You don’t have to completely eliminate your favorite things from your budget — cut back on other line items such as entertainment or restaurant spending instead.

 What the government says you should spend on groceries